Girard College: History

+Sixteen years later, the policy of an all-male student body was also changed, and the first girls were admitted in 1984.
 The first female student was admitted as a first grader in 1984, following more adjustments to the admission criteria so that the death of a father was no longer required.
-Girls were gradually integrated into the College over a 12-year enrollment period, with subsequent new female students only permitted to enroll in the same graduating class as the first female student or a younger class.
+Girls were gradually integrated into the college over a 12-year enrollment period, with subsequent new female students only permitted to enroll in the same graduating class as the first female student or a younger class.
 The first young women graduated with a Girard diploma in 1993.
-Girard's first female valedictorian was Kimberly Green.
-The graduating Class of 1996 was the first class to graduate with more female students than males, although it remains more or less balanced yearly.
+The graduating class of 1996 was the first class to graduate with more female students than males, although it remains more or less balanced yearly.
+Current enrollment of Girard College in the 21st century is about evenly divided between boys and girls and about 90% African-American.

-The College made history in May 2009 when it named Autumn Adkins as its 16th president, the first female chief administrator in its (then) 160-year existence.
-Adkins, now Autumn Adkins Graves, was not only the first woman but also the first African-American to head the College.
+In May 2009 Girard College named Autumn Adkins as its 16th president, the first female chief administrator in its (then) 160-year existence.
+Adkins, now Autumn Adkins Graves, was not only the first woman but also the first African-American to head the college.
 Adkins resigned in 2012.

 Following Adkins, Clarence D. Armbrister was the first African-American man to serve in this role.
+He was succeeded in 2018 by David P. Hardy.